sceka/mongo-type-safe/README.md

 -   **Type-safe CRUD**: Compile-time type checking for all MongoDB operations
 -   **Zod integration**: Use your Zod schemas as the single source of truth
--   **No runtime validation**: Pure TypeScript safety, no extra checks in production
+-   **With runtime validation**: Enforces schema correctness at both compile-time and runtime using Zod.
 -   **Familiar API**: Mirrors the official MongoDB Node.js driver

 ---